 A spreadsheet to summarize the status of bitstream exchange, conformance bitstream generation is available in the same directory.
 It includes the list of bitstreams, codec features and settings, and status of verification.

-7 input contributions to the current meeting (not counting the AHG reports) had been registered for consideration at the meeting.
-Three of these relate to potential future SEI messages, one is on errata items, one on possible CICP extensions, and one is an information document on HEVC deployment.
+8 input contributions to the current meeting (not counting the AHG reports) were registered for consideration at the meeting.
+Five of these relate to existing and potential future SEI messages, one is on errata items, one on possible CICP extensions, and one is an information document on HEVC deployment.

 A preliminary basis for the document subject allocation and meeting notes for the 36th meeting had been circulated to the participants by being announced in email, and was publicly available on the ITU-hosted ftp site (http://wftp3.itu.int/av-arch/jctvc-site/2020_04_AM_Alpbach/).
 JCTVC-AM0002 JCT-VC AHG report: Test model editing and errata reporting (AHG2) [B. Bross, C. Rosewarne, J.-R. Ohm, K. Sharman, G. J. Sullivan, A. Tourapis, Y.-K. Wang]